mnachury/fault-in-our-stars/README.md

 Another unnecessary thing was overly relying on AssetDatabase to ensure a folder exist instead of a simple SystemIO CreateDirectory.

-Also, due to it being a technical challenge is that I was less worried about future-proofing it which helps explain my choice for preset management which is simply using star prefabs in a folder.
+Also, due to it being a technical challenge I was less worried about future-proofing it which helps explain my choice for preset management which is simply using star prefabs in a folder.
 This solution ticks all the requirement of the technical challenge but in a real life situation, the tool would probably have evolved to handle more complex preset that would not be saved purely in a star prefab.

 Finally a point I forgot to watch out for is proper commit history.